 If you are going through a trial by jury, the jury will be responsible for deciding issues involving your case, a judge will ask the potential jurors several questions during the jury selection process.
 The questions are meant to analyze if the individuals selected are biased or prejudiced and if it will impair the jury deliberation that they will make at the end of the jury trial.

 The attorney from your side and the defending side will each have an opportunity to make an opening statement.
 The opening statement is their opportunity to represent each party’s side and present the facts about the case.

 Witness Statements Will be Made and Cross-Examination Done

 Expert witnesses will be called so they can provide information about the case.
-During the witness interviews, the attorney’s job will be to cross-examine the witness look for any loopholes in the witness testimony that they have made so they can try and discredit their statements.
+During the witness interviews, the attorney's job will be to cross-examine the witness and look for any loopholes in the witness testimony that they have made so they can try and discredit their statements.

 A Closing Argument is Made

 Both parties will have a chance after presenting their witnesses at the end of the personal injury trial to make a closing argument.
 The closing argument is a chance to persuade the judge or jury to rule in their favor.

 A Verdict is Made

 If a jury is making the final verdict, the judge will direct them on how they will make the ruling.
 They will then meet in a room in the courthouse and deliberate on their decision.
 If a judge is deciding your case, they will take some time to contemplate the facts and evidence presented and then decide on the proper compensation at the end of the case.
 It can take a few hours or days for the jury to agree on a verdict.

 If all goes well during the trial, you will be awarded a fair settlement agreement.
 Personal injury claim cases are expensive cases.
 An experienced personal injury attorney will rarely take a case that they do not see as having a winning potential.
 You can have a Chicago personal injury attorney evaluate your legal matters and tell you if you have a potential lawsuit in your hands.